-The Dalton State College Wright School of Business internship program connects employers with talented students who gain experience through paid internships, while the employers gain access to motivated junior and senior-level business students eager to apply their new skill sets.
+The Dalton State College Wright School of Business internship program connects talented students with employers.
+Students gain valuable work experience through paid internships, while the employers gain access to motivated junior and senior-level business students eager to apply and perfect their new skill sets.
 Often, area employers utilize their internship programs to locate the best and brightest students for their workforce.
 Internships allow employers to evaluate potential new hires before extending an offer for full time employment.

-- Assist with tasks or projects that current employees do not have time to tackle.
+- Receive assistance with tasks or projects that current employees do not have time to tackle.

 - Bring the latest technology skills to the workplace.

 - Transfer knowledge about your company to the DSC campus and increase your brand recognition.

 - Build a pool of job candidates who have direct experience with your company.